pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 in whatever way people think.
 We also need to be able to share knowledge in more open, personal ways.

-A <a href="#fig:squarehead">library</a> in Nice, France is a good metaphor of where we are right now.
+The <a href="#fig:squarehead">library pictured below</a> is a good metaphor for the needs in society right now.
+The sculptor, <a href="https://en.wikipedia.org/wiki/Sacha_Sosno">Sacha Sosno</a>, used the art of obliteration to leave it up to the viewer to imagine the rest the building.
+Due to the design of this library, nobody can see into the building from the outside, but the people inside can see out.
 Libraries are repositories of knowledge.
-Due to the design of this library, nobody can see into the building from the outside, but the people inside can see out.
 This library could be full of the most enjoyable literature, but nobody would know that from looking at it.
-You would have to go inside and peruse their selection to know.
+You would have to go inside and peruse the selection to find out.

 <figure id="fig:squarehead" class="img" property="schema:image" resource="#squarehead" typeof="schema:ImageObject">
   <img property="schema:contentUrl" src="square_head.jpg" class="static" alt="Tête carrée, or Square Head, a library in Nice, France" />
-  <figcaption class="small"><a href="https://www.flickr.com/photos/14382098@N03/4300141401/" lang="fr" title="Une tête au carré à Nice on Flickr"><b>Une tête au carré à Nice</b></a> (A square head in Nice) by <a lang="fr" property="cc:attributionName" rel="cc:attributionURL" href="https://www.flickr.com/photos/14382098@N03/">Benoît Lesquerbault</a>, licensed under a <a rel="cc:license" href="https://creativecommons.org/licenses/by/2.0/"><abbr title="Creative Commons Attribution 2.0 Generic">CC-BY</abbr></a> license, is actually the seven-story administration building of the municipal library in Nice, France.
-The sculptor, <a href="https://en.wikipedia.org/wiki/Sacha_Sosno">Sacha Sosno</a>, used the art of obliteration to leave the rest to the imagination. <span class="icon-cc"></span><span class="icon-cc-by"></span></figcaption>
+  <figcaption class="small"><a href="https://www.flickr.com/photos/14382098@N03/4300141401/" lang="fr" title="Une tête au carré à Nice on Flickr"><b>Une tête au carré à Nice</b></a> (A square head in Nice) by <a lang="fr" property="cc:attributionName" rel="cc:attributionURL" href="https://www.flickr.com/photos/14382098@N03/">Benoît Lesquerbault</a>, licensed under a <a rel="cc:license" href="https://creativecommons.org/licenses/by/2.0/"><abbr title="Creative Commons Attribution 2.0 Generic">CC-BY</abbr></a> license, is actually the seven-story administration building of the municipal library in Nice, France. <span class="icon-cc"></span><span class="icon-cc-by"></span></figcaption>
 </figure>

 <!--MORE-->

 You could think of books, the Web, and people as libraries.
 All of these things, including each of us, are vast repositories of knowledge.
 Yet our ability to communicate this knowledge with each other is limited.
+Rather than guessing what other people are thinking, as in Sosno's sculpture, we need the ability to share what is in our heads!

 I think it's interesting the the Web is a graph of nodes and edges, but we as humans extract knowledge from it primarily by reading documents.
 While the Web